1996 Miller 400 (Richmond)

 The 1996 Miller 400 was the 24th stock car race of the 1996 NASCAR Winston Cup Series and the 39th iteration of the event.
 The race was held on Saturday, September 7, 1996, in Richmond, Virginia, at Richmond International Raceway, a 0.75 miles (1.21 km) D-shaped oval.
-The race took the scheduled 400 laps to complete.
+The race took the scheduled 400 laps to completion.
 In the final laps of the race, Robert Yates Racing driver Ernie Irvan would manage to defend and come out victorious against Hendrick Motorsports driver Jeff Gordon, only beating Gordon by a tenth of a second.
 The win was Irvan's 14th career NASCAR Winston Cup Series victory and his second and final victory of the season.
 To fill out the top three, Roush Racing driver Jeff Burton would finish third.

 Background

 Richmond International Raceway (RIR) is a 3/4-mile (1.2 km), D-shaped, asphalt race track located just outside Richmond, Virginia in Henrico County.
 It hosts the Monster Energy NASCAR Cup Series and Xfinity Series.
 Known as "America's premier short track", it formerly hosted a NASCAR Camping World Truck Series race, an IndyCar Series race, and two USAC sprint car races.